sei-international/leap-weap-integration/README.md

 	```

 ### Installing NEMO, LEAP, WEAP, and AMES
 For LEAP and WEAP, a license is required.
 Go to the [LEAP](https://leap.sei.org/) and [WEAP](https://weap.sei.org/) websites to obtain licenses.
-You may be available for a free or reduced-cost license.
+You may be eligible for a free or reduced-cost license.
 Use the contact information on the websites for more information.

 Both NEMO and AMES are written in Julia.
 They are open-source programs and do not require licenses.
 NEMO will install a copy of Julia, so it is convenient to install NEMO before AMES.